Home

 The ONE Thing

-How did you get started in your role as a designer?
+How did you get started in your role?

 I’ve been creative since a young child.
 Painting, drawing, legos, playing music, sewing cooking, writing, making model cars—if it was creative, I was into it!
 It wasn’t until my junior year of high school that I discovered graphic design in an introductory class.